 Giveaways and promotions

-Hosting giveaways on social media is a great way to build hype for your book and platform.
+Hosting giveaways on social media is a great way to build hype for your book and grow your author platform.
+Readers love free stuff, especially when it comes with a personal touch or exclusive content.
+Giveaways can create buzz, drive engagement, and even boost your email list.

 Advertisements